 "Concentration of credit risk" is the risk of losses that may occur from having a large portion of the Plan's holding in a particular investment relative to the overall portfolio.
 GASB Statement 40 and GASB Statement 67, require disclosure of investments (other than those issued or guaranteed by the U.S. Government) in any one organization that represent 5% or more of total investments or fiduciary net position.
-At September 30, 2022 investment in the following domestic commingled equity funds represented more than 5% of the Plan's net position: Wellington Management Small Cap Fund (5.9%), Aristotle Value Equity Fund (8.0%) and Vanguard Institutional Index Fund (11.5%).
-At September 30, 2022 investment in the following international commingled equity fund represented more than 5% of the Plan's net position: Hardman Johnston I.E Group Trust (10.1%).
-At September 30, 2022, investment in the following real estate fund represented more than 5% of the Plan's net position: U.S. Real Estate Investment Fund (7.5%).
+As of September 30, 2024 investment in the following domestic commingled equity funds represented more than 5% of the Plan's net position: Wellington Management Small Cap Fund (12.3%), Aristotle Value Equity Fund (9.4%), Vanguard Institutional Index Fund (14.1%), and Vanguard Mid Index Fund (8.0%).
+As of September 30, 2024 investment in the following international commingled equity fund represented more than 5% of the Plan's net position: Hardman Johnston I.E Group Trust (11.8%).